jk977/simple-ftp/README.md

 ## About

 A simple server/client program for transferring raw data files over TCP, with some extensions.
+This does not follow the FTP protocols, but rather implements a simplified version of FTP.

 ## Dependencies